-GNHDTM, sponsored by the Behring Global Educational Foundation, is a well-rounded program for elementary through high school students.
-Each year, participants select topics which are related to the theme of that year and conduct their own research projects.
-Participants take the initiative to find primary sources and talk to scientists, curators, librarians, or other sources they can think of.
-During every level of GNHDTM, they will have opportunities to present (or perform) in front well-respected of judges who are professionals and experts from different backgrounds.
+GNHDTM, sponsored by Behring Global Educational Foundation, is a well-rounded program for elementary through high school students.
+Each year, participants select topics which are related to the theme of that year to conduct their own research projects.
+Participants can take initiative to find primary sources, talking to scientists, curators. librarians, and other sources they can think of.
+During every level of GNHDTM, they will have opportunities to present (or perform) in front of judges who are well-respected professionals and experts from different backgrounds.